sepro/MemoBoard/README.md

     webpack -p

-**the jsPDF package doesn't work (with webpack), but the debug version does.
-Therefore it has been included as an external source**

 # Acknowledgements

 This project makes use of several python packages and javascript libraries, without these development would have been much more complicated.